tsouche/learn-kubernetes/tutorial-1-concepts.md

 ### 2.7.2 - Deployment

+Such a group is very often a `ReplicaSet` (there are several way to regroup _Pods_ but we will not enter into too much details here and now), and is managed by a _Deployment_.
+Namely the Deployment is told the _Desired State_ (let's say that we want 3 replicas), knowns  and should indicate that we need _n_ replicas, and it will manage all actions in order to de^moy the _n_ Pods in order

 A _Deployment_ provides declarative updates for _Pods_ and _ReplicaSets_.
 As explained above about Controllers, the principle is to describe a **desired state** in a _Deployment_, and the _Deployment Controller_ changes the _actual state_ to the _desired state_ (scale up, scale down, upgrade version...) at a controlled rate.
 You can define Deployments to create new ReplicaSets (i.e. group of _Pods_ managed by the Master), or to remove existing Deployments and release all their resources (to make them available to other _Deployments_).